openmrs/openmrs-module-mamba-etl/README.md

 2. Add a database user configurations to the OpenMRS runtime properties file.

+   Adding this connection information is not mandatory as the system will default to using the same user connection information as your distribution (if you have provided none).

-   Create a separate database user with enough priviledges to the analysis_db (ETL) database (Or use the same user as above).
+   Other-wise Create a separate database user with enough priviledges to the analysis_db (ETL) database.

    The user should be able to create and drop Tables in the analysis_db (ETL) database.

    For-example given the openmrs properties file below: